A Will Is The Beginning Of A Solid Estate Plan

 For example, your will can do more than determine who receives your property when you die.
 If you have children, for instance, it can determine when your children will receive their inheritance.
 If you have a blended family, your will can prevent your biological children from being disinherited if you should die before your spouse.

-At J. Jeffrey Press, P.A., in Parsippany, we draft customized wills and other estate planning documents for clients throughout northern New Jersey.
+At J. Jeffrey Press, P.A., we draft customized wills and other estate planning documents for clients in Morris County and throughout northern New Jersey.

 What You Need To Know About Wills